 James also continued pursuing aviation and earned his pilotís wings in 1984 at Dare County Regional Airport (MQI) in Manteo, North Carolina.†

-In 1987 he accepted an electronics technician position with the Federal Aviation Administration Airways Facilities Nav/Com Unit at Tucson International Airport, Tucson, Arizona.† While living there he wrote and published his first Fiction Novel, Aftermath: The Fight For Survival.† A short time later he wrote and published his second Fiction Novel, Aftermath: The Deadly Game.†
+In 1987 he accepted an electronics technician position with the Federal Aviation Administration Airways Facilities Nav/Com Unit at Tucson International Airport, Tucson, Arizona.† While living there he wrote and published his first Action-Adventure Fiction Novel, Aftermath: The Fight For Survival.† A short time later he wrote and published his second Action-Adventure Fiction Novel, Aftermath: The Deadly Game.†

-In 1998 he transferred to the PNS Technical Operations Systems Support Centerís Nav/Com Unit at Pensacola International Airport, Pensacola, Florida.† While living near Pensacola, on Garcon Point, he wrote and published an exposeí, Assembly Line Justice: The American Drug War, which was later retitled and republished as Assembly Line Justice: How The American War On Drugs Has Failed.
+In 1998 he transferred to the PNS Technical Operations Systems Support Centerís Nav/Com Unit at Pensacola International Airport, Pensacola, Florida.† While living on Garcon Point, near Pensacola, he wrote and published an exposeí; Assembly Line Justice: The American Drug War, which was later retitled and republished as Assembly Line Justice: How The American War On Drugs Has Failed.

 James retired in 2014 and moved to Payson, Arizona.† There he wrote his third Action-Adventure Fiction novel, The Wrong War, soon to be published by Katherine Walls, owner of Global Authors Publications.

 James now resides on his ancestral property in Ponce de Leon, Florida.